izumin5210/fail/README.md

 type Error struct {
 	// Err is the original error (you might call it the root cause) Err error
-	// Message is an annotated description of the error Message string
+	// Messages is an annotated description of the error Messages []string
 	// StatusCode is a status code that is desired to be used for a HTTP response StatusCode int
 	// Ignorable represents whether the error should be reported to administrators